notleowang/notleowang/README.md

 </h2>

 <p>
-Hi, my name is <b>Leo Wang</b> and I am a computer science student in Canada.
+Hi, my name is <b>Leo</b> and I am a computer science student in Canada.
 <br>

 <div>